ascty345/mern-instagram-clone/README.md

 I build a small version of instagram with basic features using MERN stack

 In this project, I build a small version of instagram with basic features using MERN stack.
-This app contains several features such as authentication, upload pictures, follow,un-follow users, like posts, see posts of your following users.
+This app contains several features such as authentication, upload pictures, follow (un-follow) users, like (un-like) posts, see posts of your following users.
 Users can also change their information, passwords as well as delete their profile entirely.
 In addition, I use cloudinary service to host users pictures.
 The website is built from the inside out using MERN stack technology.